 How can we help them break the cycle of hopelessness?

-As of January 29, 2020, there were 435 Ellis County students classified as HOMELESS in our 11 school districts.
+As of the end of the 20/21 school year, there were 341 Ellis County students classified as HOMELESS in our 11 school districts.

 This is in our own community!